 - follow training and instructions your employer has provided to you (e.g. about how to wash hands thoroughly)

 - ask if you’re not sure how to safely perform the work

-- use personal protective equipment (PPE) such as gloves and masks in the way you were trained and instructed to use it
+- when required, use personal protective equipment (PPE) such as gloves and masks in the way you were trained and instructed to use it

 - report any unsafe situations (e.g. a lack of soap in the bathroom) to your supervisor or to your health and safety representative, if your workplace has one.

-Your employer is required to make sure everyone in your workplace keeps practising COVID-19 control measures even after the vaccine rollout has begun.
+Your employer is required to maintain appropriate control measures even after the vaccine rollout has begun.

 Can my employer ask me for proof that I am vaccinated?

 The Office of the Australian Information Commissioner (OAIC) states that, in regard to COVID-19 vaccination status, your employer “must only collect vaccination status information if the employee consents and the collection is reasonably necessary for your functions and activities, unless an exception applies”.
 While the Australian Government is not making vaccination mandatory, states and territories may do so for some industries or workers through public health orders or directions.
 Under such circumstances it may be reasonable for your employer to ask for proof of vaccination.
 The OAIC sets out the parameters around what information can be collected, handled and disclosed.